 At the time the contract is signed, we will collect a 50% down payment.
 Our designs are custom and require immense research, concepts from scratch, computer graphics, layout, photos, logos, etc. With that said, deposits are crucial to establishing a strong business relationship.
 Noting all the work we put into each project, deposits are required.
 Deposits must be paid before any work begins.
 Make a payment here.

 Creativity Now Begins!

 Once Glad2Design receives your web worksheet, we will have a clearer picture of what you’re looking for in your custom web design.
-At that time, we will illustrate a “site map” that parallels with the number of pages on your agreement.
-It is important to determine your navigation, and page names.
+At that time, we will illustrate a “site map” that parallels the number of pages on your agreement.
+It is important to determine your navigation and page names.
 Re-building navigation is cumbersome and most likely will result in additional fees.
-Be sure to name you pages accordingly.
+Be sure to name your pages accordingly.
 Our designer can help you determine page names.

 We will now graduate to the next design phase and sketch out web layouts.
-Once we are satisfied with our sketches, we will move onto computer aided graphic designs of two web layout options.
-Our next phase of the design process is drafts.
+Once we are satisfied with our sketches, we will move onto computer-aided graphic designs of two web layout options.
+Our next phase of the design process is drafting samples.

 For example; logo designs will go something like this:

 - Several hours of research